dsmwong/signal-sydney-2025-rcs/signal-syd25-serverless/assets/tos.md

 ## 3. Eligibility and Account Registration

 ### 3.1 Eligibility Requirements
-To use TwiliTransit Services, you must:
+To use SIGNAL Transport Assist Services, you must:
 - Be at least 18 years of age
 - Have the legal capacity to enter into these Terms
 - Provide accurate and complete registration information